ruleva1983/ProPath/DOCUMENTATION.md

 For this project we need header only libraries of boost.
 To install:

-* item sudo apt-get install libboost-all-dev
+* sudo apt-get install libboost-all-dev

 ## Install Gtest